wilsonify/wilsonify.github.io/content/recipes/TEMPEH PEANUT NOODLES WITH205.md

 ## Modifications
 Don’t buy peanut butter that has anything other than peanuts, a little oil, and salt listed as ingredients.

-Anything else is unfuckingnecessary.
+Anything else is unnecessary.

  Optional, but you should suck it up and do it.

- Soba, udon, spaghetti, whatthefuckever.
+ Soba, udon, spaghetti, whatthe ever.